Malleable scheduling beyond identical machines: Introduction

 At the conceptual level, we introduce the notion of malleable jobs with speed-implementable processing times.
 Hence, we generalize the standard and well-studied setting of malleable job scheduling, in a direct analogy to fundamental models in scheduling theory (e.g., scheduling on \emph{uniformly related} and \emph{unrelated} machines).
 This new and much richer model gives rise to a large family of unexplored packing problems that may be of independent interest.

 From a technical viewpoint, we investigate the computational complexity and the approximability of this new setting.
 To the best of our understanding, standard techniques used for makespan minimization in the setting of malleable job scheduling on identical machines, such as the two-shelve approach (as used in \cite{MRT07,TWY92}) and area charging arguments, fail to yield any reasonable approximation guarantees in our more general setting.
-This intuition is supported by the following hardness of approximation result (see Appendix~\ref{appendix:unrelated:apxhardness} for the proof). \begin{restatable}{theorem}{restateHardness} For any $\epsilon > 0$, there is no $(\frac{e}{e-1} - \epsilon)$-approximation algorithm for the problem of scheduling malleable jobs on unrelated machines, unless $P=NP$. \end{restatable} Note that the lower bound of $\frac{e}{e-1}$ is strictly larger than the currently best known approximation factor of $1.5$ for malleable scheduling on identical machines.
+This intuition is supported by the following hardness of approximation result (see Section~\ref{sec:hardness} for the proof). \begin{restatable}{theorem}{restateHardness} For any $\epsilon > 0$, there is no $(\frac{e}{e-1} - \epsilon)$-approximation algorithm for the problem of scheduling malleable jobs on unrelated machines, unless $P=NP$. \end{restatable} Note that the lower bound of $\frac{e}{e-1}$ is strictly larger than the currently best known lower bound of $1.5$ for classic (non-malleable) scheduling on unrelated machines.